 Home Safety Seniors

-Home safety seniors is both important and is rather simple to ensure.
-As we age there are often subtle changes in our body that can call for greater precautions to ensure our physical safety in our homes.
-This page offers a series of suggestions that every senior should review on a regular basis.
+Home safety seniors is both important and rather simple to ensure home safety for seniors.
+And ensuring that your home is as safe as possible is important because as we age we often experience subtle changes that call for greater precautions to ensure our physical safety in our home.
+This page offers suggestions that every senior should review on a regular basis so as to be as safe as possible.
+A fall can be devastating at our age.

-Fires at home.On average, more than 1,000 Americans aged 65 years and older die each year in a home fire.
-The United States Fire Administration/National Fire Data Center has a web site with tips concerning fire home safety seniors
+Home fires are serious and more frequent that many people imagine.
+They are also dangerous.
+More than 1,000 Americans aged 65 years or older die in a home fire each year.
+The United States Fire Administration/National Fire Data Center offers a web site with tips that you might want to check: fire home safety seniors

 Falls at home.
 As we age our natural balance begins to decline.
 This decline begins as early as age 40 and it is usually well established by the time we reach 50.
 Because the decline happen in a small amount each year, many people are not aware of it until that start stumbling or they fall.